-We want to help you understand the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and the Coronavirus Response and Relief Supplemental Appropriations Act, the recent stimulus packages prepared by the U.S. Congress.
+We want to help you understand the third stimulus package prepared by the U.S. Congress.

-The U.S. government sent economic impact payments to eligible individuals affected by Coronavirus in April 2020.
-Today, the Treasury Department and the Internal Revenue Service began delivering a second round of Economic Impact Payments as part of the Coronavirus Response and Relief Supplemental Appropriations Act of 2021.
+The U.S. government sent economic impact payments, commonly referred to as stimulus checks, to eligible individuals affected by Coronavirus in December 2020.
+The Treasury Department and the IRS are delivering a third round of Economic Impact Payments as part of the COVID relief plan.

-Cash App customers with account and routing numbers on file with the IRS began receiving a second set of stimulus payments from the U.S. Treasury Department on December 29th.
+Cash App customers with account and routing numbers on file with the IRS began receiving a third set of stimulus payments from the U.S. Treasury Department on March 12th.

 The government is using past tax data to determine who qualifies—and how much they qualify for.
-If you declared less than $75,000 of income on your last tax return, or as a married couple declared a combined income of less than $150,000, then you are eligible for a stimulus payment.
+If you declared less than $75,000 of income on your last tax return, or as a married couple declared a combined income of less than $150,000, then you are eligible for the full stimulus payment.
+If you earned more than $75,000 or your household earned more than $150,000, you may still receive a smaller stimulus payment.

-Your stimulus payment could come in two different forms: a direct deposit to a routing and account number (like the one your Cash App provides) or a paper check.
+Your stimulus payment could come in a few different forms: a direct deposit to a routing and account number (like the one you can get through your Cash App account), a paper check, or a prepaid debit card.

-If you do not have your payment information on file with the IRS, you can expect to receive a paper check in the coming weeks.
+If you do not have your payment information on file with the IRS, you can expect to receive a paper check or prepaid debit card in the coming weeks.

-How can I track my payment?You can track your stimulus payment on the IRS “Get My Payment” portal.
+How can I check the status of my stimulus payment?The IRS is sending out hundreds of millions of direct payments, and that can take a bit of time.You can track your stimulus payment on the IRS “Get My Payment” portal.
 We post the funds as soon as we are receive them from the IRS.

 How much will I receive?